OPS-E2E-PPE/VBA-Docs/Language/Reference/Visual-Basic-Add-in-Model/collections-visual-basic-add-in-model.md

 Use the **[Visible](properties-visual-basic-add-in-model.md#visible)** property to check or set the visibility of a window.

-You can use the **[Add](../user-interface-help/add-method-vba-add-in-object-model.md)** method to add a window to the collection of currently linked windows.
+Use the **[Add](../user-interface-help/add-method-vba-add-in-object-model.md)** method to add a window to the collection of currently linked windows.
 A window that is a pane in one linked window frame can be added to another linked window frame.
 Use the **[Remove](../user-interface-help/remove-method-vba-add-in-object-model.md)** method to remove a window from the collection of currently linked windows; this results in the window being unlinked or undocked.

 The **LinkedWindows** collection is used to dock and undock windows from the main window frame.